citp/privacy-policy-historical/n/np/nps/nps.org.au.md

-> *The following text is extracted and transformed from the nps.org.au privacy policy that was archived on 2009-06-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090623174037id_/http%3A//www.nps.org.au/about_this_website/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nps.org.au privacy policy that was archived on 2009-12-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091227025321id_/http%3A//www.nps.org.au/about_this_website/privacy) for the most accurate reproduction.*

-# Privacy policy - National Prescribing Service Limited
+# Privacy policy: National Prescribing Service Ltd NPS

 _As of 19 March 2009_